Peter Cushing: Success in television and major films

 In the two years following Nineteen Eighty-Four, Cushing appeared in thirty-one television plays and two serials, and won Best Television Actor of the Year from the Evening Chronicle.
 He also won best actor awards from the Guild of Television Producers in 1955, and from the British Academy of Film and Television Arts in 1956.
 Among the plays he appeared in during this time were Terence Rattigan's The Browning Version, Gordon Daviot's Richard of Bordeaux, and the production of Nigel Kneale's The Creature (1955), the latter of which Cushing starred in film adaptation released in 1957.
 Despite this continued success in live television, Cushing found the medium too stressful and wished to return to film.
 Cinematic roles proved somewhat difficult to find, however, as film producers were often resentful of television stars for drawing audiences away from the cinema.

 Nevertheless, he continued to work in some film roles during this period, including the adventure film The Black Knight (1954) opposite Alan Ladd.
 For that film, he travelled to Spain and filmed scenes on location in the castles of Manzanares el Real and El Escorial.
 He also starred in the film adaptation of the Graham Greene novel The End of the Affair (1955) as Henry Miles, an important civil servant and the cuckolded husband of Sarah Miles, played by Deborah Kerr.
 Also around the same time, he appeared in Magic Fire (also 1955), an autobiographical film about the German composer Richard Wagner.
-Filmed on location in Munich, Cushing played Otto Wesendonck, the husband of poet Mathilde Wesendonck, who in the film is portrayed as having an affair with Wagner.
+Filmed on location in Munich, Cushing played Otto Wesendonck, the husband of the poet Mathilde Wesendonck, who in the film is portrayed as having an affair with Wagner.